 Really great experience that enhanced my public speaking skills.

-Learned how to be a better me, personally and professionally--by working with others, learning more about the university, building connections, and confidence to do my TL role.
+Learned how to be a better me, personally and professionally--by working with others, learning more about the university, building connections, and confidence to do my role.

 Built valuable connections of faculty, staff, and new students (first-years & transfers) that will all assist in your college experience.

-TL experience was really awesome that it provided me with ways to learn (critical thinking, trouble shooting, communication skills, self-confidence, how to build rapport with others, etc.) about myself and help others find their passion.
+My experience was really awesome that it provided me with ways to learn (critical thinking, trouble shooting, communication skills, self-confidence, how to build rapport with others, etc.) about myself and help others find their passion.

 A great experience to learn more about my own leadership style, how to work in a team, where my strengths are best used in a team, and how I like to help others transition into a new life/career.